Apex-Challenges/ClassesAndObjects/README.md

 The commands below are if you are using Git from the command line - you can also use the VS Code built-in [source control functionality](https://code.visualstudio.com/docs/editor/versioncontrol).

-Stage your updated Homework class using the following command:
+Stage your new classes using the following command:

 `git add force-app/main/default/classes`